dotnet/arcade/Documentation/TeamProcess/DevGuide/standup.md

 # Standup Guidelines

-* Standups should be both physical and Teams meetings
+* Standups should be both in-person and Teams meetings
 * Standups occur twice a week on Tuesdays and Thursdays
 * All team members are expected to attend standup, except when there are conflicts
 * Standups can and will be preemted by meetings like all hands, Q&As, other org/division-wide meetings, and holidays.